colour-science/colour-science.org/output/posts/colour-checker-detection-with-machine-learning/index.rst

     | **Danger**
     |
-    | Please be mindful of the image channel ordering, i.e. RGB vs BGR, before
+    | Please be mindful of the image channel ordering, i.e., RGB vs BGR, before
         using the new *inference* method!

 The separate script slows the total inference process because of the imports